ehn-dcc-development/eu-dcc-schema/README.md

 # Digital Green Certificate Schema

-This repository contains a schema for Digital Green Certificate:
+This repository contains a schema for the EU Digital Green Certificate.

+**N.B.
+The schema is work in progress**

 ## Files